 ROI requires the I, investment.
 Currently, 73% of businesses show no ROI.
 So, you have to assess your current financial situation and have a look at the overhead costs, i.e., the costs that don’t yield any profit.
 It’s very easy to say cut down and save up, but it’s important to analyze where the cost is going.

 Currently, we’re seeing a lot of costs going into advertising.
-According to Hubspot, an estimated 60% of digital marketing spend is wasted.
+According to Hubspot, an estimated 60% of digital marketing spending is wasted.

 Because of the shift in consumer behavior, a lot of money that was spent on advertising has gone down the drain.
 It has coerced marketers to their strategies that once worked in the past, are no longer in effect, and have yielded no returns.

 However, nowadays, there’s more risk involved since the budgets have increased significantly.
 And we’re seeing even more wastage as marketing undergoes its digital transformation.
 Traditional marketing media spend has decreased, whereas digital is skyrocketing.
-But while the spending on digital marketing strategies has increased, we’re seeing a reduction in ROI.
+But while the spending on digital marketing strategies has increased, we’re seeing a reduction of ROI in digital marketing.
 And businesses aren’t sure why.
-Let’s first consider why advertisement loss happens, and how to avoid it.

 Due to the changes in customer behavior, advertisement loss reached an all-time high.
 But it is possible to cut back through a 360º view of all of your data.
 Hubspot details three models of statistical analysis for marketing.